-DAMSAT could potentially be exported worldwide in both high and low-income countries.
-This offers a route for the UK associated consortium partners into a potentially multi-million pound global market.
+DAMSAT could potentially be exported worldwide in both high and low-income countries offering a route for the UK associated consortium partners into a potentially multi-million pound global market.

 The expansion of the project is based on the provision of the services to similar end-users in other key territories around the world with significant dam populations.
-The project team would like to start engaging with those possible users in 2020.
+The project team already started engaging with those possible.
 The project team would also explore the provision of a similar monitoring service for different infrastructures such as steep road or railway cuttings or remote oil and gas pipelines within the next 2-4 years.

-Results so far
+Results

-The project is now at the mid-point stage of implementation and has successfully delivered the majority of the intended milestones.
+The project has now finished its implementation and has successfully delivered the majority of the intended milestones.
 We:

-have version 4 of the DAMSAT system that was very well received by our stakeholders in Peru; the system is running in 31 sites in Cajamarca, Pasco and Junín;
+delivered the final version (5) of the DAMSAT system that was very well received by our stakeholders in Peru; the system is running in 31 sites in Cajamarca, Pasco and Junín;